Otto Sverdrup

-Otto Neumann Knoph Sverdrup (31 October 1854, in Bindal, Helgeland – 26 November 1930) was a Norwegian sailor and Arctic explorer.
+Otto Neumann Knoph Sverdrup (31 October 1854 – 26 November 1930) was a Norwegian sailor and Arctic explorer.

 Early and personal life

-He was born in Bindal as a son of farmer Ulrik Frederik Suhm Sverdrup (1833–1914) and his wife Petra Neumann Knoph (1831–1885).
+He was born in Bindal Municipality as a son of farmer Ulrik Frederik Suhm Sverdrup (1833–1914) and his wife Petra Neumann Knoph (1831–1885).
 He was a great-grandnephew of Georg Sverdrup and Jacob Liv Borch Sverdrup, first cousin twice removed of Harald Ulrik and Johan Sverdrup, second cousin once removed of Jakob, Georg and Edvard Sverdrup, third cousin of Georg Johan, Jakob, Mimi, Leif and Harald Ulrik Sverdrup.
 He was a brother-in-law of Johan Vaaler, and Otto himself married his own first cousin, Gretha Andrea Engelschiøn (1866–1937), in October 1891 in Kristiania.
 Their daughter Audhild Sverdrup (1893–1932) married Carl Johan Sverdrup Marstrander.

-His father was born on Buøy in Kolvereid municipality.
+His father was born on Buøy in Kolvereid Municipality.
 As oldest son Otto was heir to the Sverdrup properties at Buøy.
 However, he left it all to his younger brothers and went to Åbygda in Bindal, to the farm named Hårstad, where Otto Sverdrup was born.
-In 1872, at the age of 17, Otto Sverdrup returned to Nærøy, to Ottersøy where his uncle Søren worked in transportation with his own vessels.
+In 1872, at the age of 17, Otto Sverdrup returned to Nærøy Municipality, to Ottersøy where his uncle Søren worked in transportation with his own vessels.
 Here Sverdrup started his career as a seaman and after a while he was sailing abroad.
 In 1875, he passed his mate's examination, and some years later the shipmaster's examination.

-In 1877 Sverdrup's parents moved from Bindal to the farm Trana outside Steinkjer.
+In 1877 Sverdrup's parents moved from Bindal to the farm Trana outside the town of Steinkjer.
 At this time O. T. Olsen, a teacher and employee in the bank at Kolvereid and a relative of his mother, had purchased the steamboat TRIO.
 Sverdrup was employed as captain.
-Around this time Sverdrup also met the lawyer Alexander Nansen who lived in Namsos.
+Around this time Sverdrup also met the lawyer Alexander Nansen who lived in the town of Namsos.
 He was the brother of Fridtjof Nansen and through him Sverdrup and Fridtjof Nansen learned to know each other.